 Dr. Kelly G. Pennell is the third Director of the University of Kentucky Superfund Research Center (UKSRC) and Professor of Civil Engineering.
 From 2016, until being named Director on July 1, 2020, she served as the Assistant Director of UKSRC and worked closely with Dr. Bernhard Hennig, who previously served as the UKSRC Director for 17 years, and now serves as the Deputy Director.

 Since her arrival at UK in 2013, Dr. Pennell’s research has emphasized knowledge brokering, field studies to investigate environmental engineering and science research, and collaboration with other National Institute of Environmental Science (NIEHS) Superfund Research Program (SRP) researchers.
 Dr. Pennell is uniquely positioned to conduct innovative field studies, serve as a knowledge broker to inform policy decisions using evidence-based information, and lead complex teams because of her experience in practice, policy, and academic settings, as well as administrative roles within large multidisciplinary centers.
-As Director of UKSRC, Dr. Pennell is passionate about diversity and inclusion, and is committed to reaching new (and different) levels of excellence—by listening, learning and responding, amidst the challenges presented by COVID-19.
+As Director of UKSRC, Dr. Pennell is passionate about inclusive research, and is committed to reaching new (and different) levels of excellence—by listening, learning and responding, amidst ongoing challenges.

 Dr. Pennell gained experience as a practicing engineer at an international environmental consulting firm, ARCADIS, Inc. (1997-2002).
 She conducted site characterization activities, designed remediation systems to clean-up extensive contamination at large manufacturing sites, including some the most contaminated sites in the country (e.g. Superfund sites), and responded to oil spills and other environmental disasters.
 These efforts were aimed to prevent and reduce contaminant exposure risks in communities.
 While conducting these activities, she also conducted research on chemical oxidation processes for treating trichloroethene as part of her masters (MS) thesis in environmental engineering at Rose-Hulman Institute of Technology and became a licensed Professional Engineer (PE) in 2001.